tamari92/kf2-tournament/streamers.md

 7                           Jump to Next Boss
-8                           Jump to Next Painted Target 9                           Jump to Objective Zone SHIFT (Hold)                Move in real-time during ZED Time ALT (Hold)                  Enable mouse cursor (see below for more info) ALT + LeftMouseButton       Jump to Target (when hovering over ZED or player) ALT + LeftMouseButton       Jump to Target (when hovering over a player's Status Pane) ALT + LeftMouseButton       Jump to ZED (when hovering over ZED health bar) ALT + RightMouseButton      Paint Target
+8                           Jump to Next Painted Target 9                           Jump to Objective Zone LSHIFT (Hold)               Move in real-time during ZED Time LALT (Hold)                 Enable mouse cursor (see below for more info) LALT + LeftMouseButton      Jump to Target (when hovering over ZED or player) LALT + LeftMouseButton      Jump to Target (when hovering over a player's Status Pane) LALT + LeftMouseButton      Jump to ZED (when hovering over ZED health bar) LALT + RightMouseButton     Paint Target
 ```

 ## VIII.
 Conduct